informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 - `ValidAndVerified` checks whether header is valid and checks if a new lightBlock should be trusted based on a previously verified lightBlock.
-- `Pivot` decides which height to try to verify next
+- `Schedule` decides which height to try to verify next

 In the following description of `VerifyToTarget` we do not deal with error handling.
 If any of the above function returns an error, VerifyToTarget just